Skip to content

 Blister Prevention on Multi-Day Dive Trips

-Booties - Blister Prevention while Freediving
+Booties - Designed for Blister Prevention

 Properly Fitting Foot Pockets

 After dive booties, properly fitting foot pockets are critical to blister prevention.
 Foot pockets for freedive fins should be like an extension of your foot.
 They should be snug, but not tight.
-If you foot can easily move back and forward in the foot pocket they are too loose and can likely cause blisters.
+If your foot can easily move back and forward in the foot pocket, then they are too loose and can likely cause blisters.
 Make sure to get a comfortable pair of foot pockets that fit your foot well.
 If you are having a hard time finding a good pair of foot pockets that fit you, another good option is to use a pair of Fin Keepers to hold the foot pocket to your foot better.

 Know When to Get Out of The Water